oddbird/oddsite/content/2014/09/23/python-supports-the-ada-initiative.rst

-I want to be able to wholeheartedly celebrate my successes and recommend open-source software communities, but I know that I've been `playing on the easy setting`_: paid more, given the benefit of the doubt, presumed competent, because of my gender, skin color, cultural similarity to those in positions of power, and other attributes that I did nothing to earn.
+I want to be able to wholeheartedly celebrate my successes and recommend open-source software communities, but I know that I've been `playing on the easy setting`_: paid more and presumed competent because of my gender, skin color, cultural similarity to those in positions of power, and other attributes that I did nothing to earn.

 But I also believe all that can change.
-I'm proud to be a part of the Python community when I see it `leading`_ the `way`_ in working towards becoming a welcoming space for people who don't all look, talk, and act like me.
+I'm proud to be a part of the Python community when I see it `leading`_ the `way`_ in working towards being welcoming to people who don't all look, talk, and act like me.
 I'm happy to be in the Python community (and humbled by all the hard work it took to get here) when I see this:

 |PyConTweet|